 I think you guys have noticed by now, I go bananas over bananas.
 True story!
 It came to a point where my kids no longer wanted to eat them because I incorporated them into everything.
 A real life banana boycott.
 My bad!

 But then again, this post has long been overdue.
-You’ve been seen me blog about bananas literally all the time but I haven’t really dived into the actual benefits of bananas.
-Well don’t worry because the time is now!
+You’ve seen me blog about bananas literally all the time but I haven’t really dived into the actual benefits of bananas.
+Well, don’t worry because the time is now!
 I created this blog to shed light on why bananas are a staple in my healthy diet.
-If you read this post all the way to the end, I suspect they’re be a staple in yours too…
+If you read this post all the way to the end, I suspect they’ll be a staple in yours too…

 Are Bananas Healthy?

 Bananas are absolutely healthy!
 They’re packed with vitamins and minerals such as potassium, vitamin C, vitamin B5 and magnesium.
+You’ll find small amounts of copper, selenium and zinc too.
 And they’re a great source of fiber!

 If you don’t believe me, here’s the nutritional profile of a medium sized banana (126g):

 |Vitamin A||2% of the DV|